SingPost delivers apology for recent 'service failures'

 It added that it hired extra resources, recalled personnel and "activated teams" from the corporate office on Saturdays to meet demand, but service quality "still suffered as a result".

-The postal service provider's apology comes after complaints of subpar delivery service on social media.
+The postal service provider's apology comes after complaints of subpar delivery service.

 Netizen Andy Lau said in a Facebook post last month that he had to chase after a delivery man when the man left after knocking at his door for a "few seconds".